Scheduled at 4:00pm in Westminster IV on Thursday, November 15.#17808

 - Type of session: General Conference

 It's often assumed that only educational publishers are making strides on accessibility.
 But thanks to the dominance of EPUB in the publishing ecosystem and its rich capabilities for accessibility, great strides are being made in the areas of trade books, scholarly monographs, and journal articles.
 In this session, Luc Audrain from Hachette, one of the world's largest trade publishers, will discuss how by making accessible EPUB a required format from all their prepress vendors, Hachette is making it possible for the many publishers using those vendors to obtain accessible EPUBs too.
 At the other end of the scale, Jon McGlone from the University of Michigan Press will discuss how a small scholarly publisher has built accessibility into its editorial and production workflows for scholarly monographs.
-And finally, a representative from Atypon, one of the world's largest journal hosting services, will discuss how their latest release creates EPUBs for journal articles--including MathML.
+And finally, Rob Posadas from Atypon, one of the world's largest journal hosting services, will discuss how their latest release creates EPUBs for journal articles--including MathML.

 - EPUB is enabling all types of publishers, not just education houses, to produce accessible content.